 Capital assets are defined by the government as assets with an initial, individual cost of more than a certain cost and an estimated useful life in excess of two years.
 Minimum capitalization costs are as follows: land, buildings and improvements, infrastructure, furniture and equipment, and vehicles, \$5,000.
 Constructed capital assets are reported at cost or estimated historical cost.
 Donated capital assets received prior to June 15, 2015 are recorded at their estimated fair value at the date of donation.
-Donated capital assets are reported at acquisition value.
-All other purchased or constructed capital assets are reported at cost.
+Donated capital assets received after June 15, 2015 are recorded at acquisition value.
+All other purchased or constructed capital assets are reported at cost or estimated historical cost.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.